MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ## Detailed Steps
 To avoid possible [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) and minimize the effort of setting up the runtime environment we used for our results, we prebuilt a [container image](https://en.wikipedia.org/wiki/Container_(virtualization)) to be used for executing all the simulation code in Python using [Docker](https://docs.docker.com/get-started/overview/).
 Here is an article explaining the utility of containers for reproducibility of research: [Singularity: Scientific containers for mobility of compute](https://doi.org/10.1371/journal.pone.0177459).
 Note that this is only for reproducing simulations: for generation of the figures from the simulations, a local installation of MATLAB (not provided in the container) is still required.

-### 1. Clone This Repository
+### 1. Obtain code and data
+To start, you will either be using the [Zenodo](https://zenodo.org) archived repository, which includes both the data and the code; or, if you prefer, you clone the most recent version of the EIH repository.
+To obtain the Zenodo archived repository, which is a zip of the release of the repository corresponding to the release of the publication by eLife, you will simply search "maciver chen" on the [Zenodo](https://zenodo.org) website, and download the 32GB zip file of this repository.

-To start, you will need to clone the most recent version of the EIH repository.
-Two tools are required:
+To clone the most recent version of the EIH repository (which may have changes from the archived release to correct errors that are found), two tools are required:
 - `git` - is used to pull all the non-data files from this repository.
 Go to [git's official release page](https://git-scm.com/downloads) to download and install git.
 Then use the following command to clone this repository:
  ```bash
  git clone --depth=1 https://github.com/MacIver-Lab/Ergodic-Information-Harvesting